illusion8064/illusion8064/README.md

+ hey there :) \
-## this stuff is new to me, im looking forward to explore and have fun with it :)
+ this stuff is fairly new to me, and im looking forward to exploring and having fun with it.
 <!--
 **illusion8064/illusion8064** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.